Khadija4630/forum-client/README.md

 Stripe: For handling payment processing.

-Chart.js :For visualizing statistics in the admin dashboard.
+Chart.js: For visualizing statistics in the admin dashboard.

 Backend